 Highlights of the Better Buildings ESPC Toolkit include:

-- Best Practices for Selecting an ESCO which includes a spreadsheet template to evaluate proposals, a recommended step-by-step process to evaluate proposals, and specific questions to ask ESCOs during the interview process
+- Best Practices for Selecting an ESCO, which include a spreadsheet template to evaluate proposals, a recommended step-by-step process to evaluate proposals, and specific questions to ask ESCOs during the interview process

 - Financing Decision Tree that helps local governments identify financing options for ESPC projects